 You really can’t go wrong with this wine.
 It’s a no-brainer for Sauvignon Blanc lovers.
 The bright citrus fruits have length without any bitter finish.
 Think of it as Sancerres more affordable little sister.

 Organic farming practices, hand-harvested, native yeast fermentation, unfined/unfiltered, vegan-friendly, and only 3,500 cases produced.

 This aromatic and deliciously thirst-quenching wine quite literally smells like a spring day.
-Light and smooth on the palate, the wine finishes with a long and refreshing finish.
-This is Margaux’s (co-founder) go-to with sushi.
-It also pairs well with Thai food and anything with a little spice.
+This our go-to with sushi.
+It also pairs well with Thai food or anything with a little spice.

 Sauvignon Blanc from Germany?
 You bet.
-Produced in Germany’s Pfalz region, this hidden gem bottle is perfect for the SB lover looking for something new and unique.
-Crafted from organic farming practices, native yeasts, and bottled unfined.
+Produced in Germany’s Pfalz region, this hidden gem is perfect for the Sauvy B lover looking for something new and unique.

 This rosé is the perfect transition wine to take you from l’apéro on the patio to apéro dînatoire.
 The wine is a classic Provençal blend of Grenache, Syrah, and Cinsault.
 Organic and sustainable farming practices, woman winemaker, only 8,000 cases produced.

 With slightly richer flavors than the Fleurie Cuvée, this is the perfect way to kick off your casual summer dinner party.

 This rosé is the haut monde, the crème de la crème, if you will.
 Fourth-generation winemaker, Madeleine Herbeau, says this premium cuvée offers a full expression of the fabulous terroir of Provence without manipulation.